bmc/brizzled/source/_posts/2012-02-05-a-simple-octopress-image-popup-plugin.markdown

 # Introduction

 [Octopress][] does a good job of generating a blog that scales nicely for large computer screens _and_ smaller devices (such as my iPad).
-However, it's possible to thwart Octopress's best intentions, as I did.
+However, it's possible to thwart Octopress's best intentions, as I inadvertently managed to do.

 I occasionally post [cartoons](http://brizzled.clapper.org/blog/tags/cartoons/) to my blog, and the images tend to be large enough that they flow outside the